 Provost’s Initiative on Teaching Advancement (PITA)

 PITA grants enable recipients to design, implement, and assess instructional innovation that has a high probability of enhancing education at Illinois.
-The projects most likely to be funded are those that clearly align with priorities established in the Campus Strategic Plan, and where PITA award resources might be leveraged to increase external support.
+The projects most likely to be funded are those that clearly align with campus, and where PITA award resources might be leveraged to increase external support.
 Activities that may be supported by PITA grants include, but are not limited to:

 - Projects that strengthen excellence in instruction by way of teacher-to-teacher mentoring and evaluation.
 Proposals that involve one or more of the college Teaching Academies are especially encouraged.